 - Kali Linux has some restrictions due to the fact that its GUI is limited and constrained for purposes related to security.

 - Ubuntu offers a choice of GUI interfaces that includes KDE and GNOME.

-- Kali Linux is preferred more for secure servers that for security professional’s workstation.
+- Kali Linux is preferred more for secure servers for security professional’s workstations.